salvaba94/AutoTor/README.md

         # Use the session to get information
         ...
 ```
 **Note**: In order to make the requests with another IP and user-agent just get another session and call the renew method.
+It is also recommended to randomise the waiting time between requests.

 <p align="right"><a href="#top">Back to top</a></p>